Chronology of Multi-Agent Interactions for Provenance of Evolving Information: Chronology

 \subsection{Codebook Construction}

-A codebook $\mathcal{C}$ is of dimension $|\mathcal{X}| \times |\mathcal{V}|$, where $|\mathcal{X}| = (n+1)^T$ is the number of all valid chronicles and $|\mathcal{V}|$ is the vocabulary size of the foundation model.
+A codebook $\mathcal{C}$ is of dimension $|\mathcal{X}| \times |\mathcal{V}|$, where $|\mathcal{X}| = (n+1)^T$ denotes the number of all valid chronicles and $|\mathcal{V}|$ is the vocabulary size of the language model.
 Direct generation and storage of such a codebook with unique codewords can be computationally prohibitive and memory-intensive, particularly as the agent population, the chronicle length and the vocabulary size scale up.
-To keep the construction within a tractable combinatorial space, we formulate a scalable codebook generation strategy that first constructs a base codebook, where each codeword has reduced dimensionality $d$ and then expands each codeword to match the full vocabulary size $|\mathcal{V}|$ through repetition and structured padding.
-In the base codebook, each codeword is generated randomly as a binary vector of constant Hamming weight $k_{\text{min}} = \lfloor \rho \cdot d \rfloor$, where $\rho \in (0,1)$ is a vocabulary coverage rate.
-A generated vector is added to the codebook only if its pattern does not duplicate any previously stored codeword, and this stochastic generation process repeats until $(n+1)^T$ unique codewords are obtained.
-Each base codeword is then repeated as many times as possible to reach length $|\mathcal{V}|$, with the remaining positions padded to satisfy the target Hamming weight $k = \lfloor \rho \cdot |\mathcal{V}| \rfloor$.
+To keep the construction within a tractable combinatorial regime, we formulate a scalable codebook generation strategy that first constructs a base codebook in a reduced space of dimension $d$, resulting in a matrix of size $|\mathcal{X}| \times d$.
+Each base codeword is then expanded to match the full vocabulary size $|\mathcal{V}|$ through repetition and structured padding.
+In the base codebook, each codeword is generated randomly as a binary vector of constant Hamming weight $\lfloor \rho \cdot d \rfloor$, where $\rho \in (0,1)$ is a vocabulary coverage rate.
+A generated vector is added to the codebook only if its pattern does not duplicate any previously stored codeword, and this stochastic generation process repeats until $|\mathcal{X}|$ unique codewords are obtained.
+Each base codeword is then repeated as many times as possible to reach length $|\mathcal{V}|$, with the remaining positions padded to satisfy the target Hamming weight $\lfloor \rho \cdot |\mathcal{V}| \rfloor$.
+To sum up, the codebook is constructed by first generating $|\mathcal{X}|$ unique base codewords of length $d$ with weight $\lfloor \rho \cdot d \rfloor$ and then expand each base codeword to length $|\mathcal{V}|$ by repetition and padding to achieve the target weight $\lfloor \rho \cdot |\mathcal{V}| \rfloor$, as shown in Figure~\ref{fig:codebook}.
+In practice, we set $\rho = 0.5$ so that a sufficiently large subset of the vocabulary is associated with higher sampling likelihood during text generation.
+We further set $d = |\mathcal{X}|$, under which the size of the constant-weight code space $\binom{d}{\lfloor \rho d \rfloor}$ grows combinatorially and is substantially larger than $|\mathcal{X}|$, thereby ensuring that sufficiently many distinct base codewords exist for random sampling.